 Tennessee small-estate procedure

-Tennessee's small-estate procedure under TCA § 30-4-101 covers estates with personal property under $50,000 (excluding the homestead and one motor vehicle).
+Tennessee's small-estate procedure under TCA § 30-4-101 covers modest estates by personal-property value (excluding the homestead and one motor vehicle).
 For most resident PNA balances at death, the small-estate affidavit (TCA § 30-4-103) is the applicable procedure, far simpler than full probate.

 The process: